AvinZarlez/unity-tools/README.md

 ## What this extension is

-This is an **unofficial** extention created by Tobiah Zarlez, and is not affiliated in any way with Unity Technologies.
+This is an **unofficial** extension created by Tobiah Zarlez, and is not affiliated in any way with Unity Technologies.

-The goal of this extention is to add miscellaneous functionality to Visual Studio Code for Unity developers.
+The goal of this extension is to add miscellaneous functionality to Visual Studio Code for Unity developers.

-In this future, this extension will also act as an extension package for other Unity related VSCode extensions.
-Specfically, "YclepticStudios.unity-snippets" and "Unity.unity-debug"
+This extension also acts as an extension package for two other Unity related VSCode extensions.
+Specifically, "YclepticStudios.unity-snippets" and "Unity.unity-debug"
-However, that feature is in preview right now, so for now you'll have to manually install the related extensions.

 ## What this extension isn't